MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-instruction-emulator/funcs/WHvEmulatorTryEmulation.md

 Attempt to emulate a given type of instruction with the given instruction context returned by the WinHv APIs from a [`WHvRunVirtualProcessor`](/virtualization/api/hypervisor-platform/funcs/WHvRunVirtualProcessor.md) call.
 This function returns
 `S_OK` in most methods of operation, and `EmulatorReturnStatus` will be returned with additional information.
-If Emulator, or the instruction context are malformed, this function may return `E_INVALIDARG`.
+If `Emulator`, or the instruction context are malformed, this function may return `E_INVALIDARG`.
 Any other return value indicates catastrophic failure, and the extended status should not be checked.

-Emulator is a valid emulator handle returned from [`WHvEmulatorCreateEmulator`](WHvEmulatorCreateEmulator.md).
+`Emulator` is a valid emulator handle returned from [`WHvEmulatorCreateEmulator`](WHvEmulatorCreateEmulator.md).

-Context is a `void*` which is passed into each callback method, used as a way for the virtualization stack to identify this emulation call.
+`Context` is a `void*` which is passed into each callback method, used as a way for the virtualization stack to identify this emulation call.

 `EmulatorReturnStatus` is extended status information about the emulation call.
 This return value